Berytus: Roman colonia

 Its territory/district under Claudius reached the Bekaa valley and included Heliopolis; it was the only area mostly Latin-speaking in the Syria-Phoenicia region, because of the Roman colonists who promoted agriculture in the fertile lands around Yammoune.
-From the 1st century BCE the Bekaa valley served as a source of grain for the Roman provinces of the Levant and even for the same Rome (today the valley makes up to 40 percent of Lebanon's arable land): Roman colonists created there even a "country district" called Pagus Augustus, where are located the famous Niha temples with Latin inscriptions.
+From the 1st century BC the Bekaa valley served as a source of grain for the Roman provinces of the Levant and even for the same Rome (today the valley makes up to 40 percent of Lebanon's arable land): Roman colonists created there even a "country district" called Pagus Augustus, where are located the famous Niha temples with Latin inscriptions.

 Agrippa greatly favoured the city of Berytus, and adorned it with a splendid theatre and amphitheatre, beside baths and porticoes, inaugurating them with games and spectacles of every kind, including shows of gladiators.
 Now only minor ruins remain, in front of the Catholic Cathedral of Beirut.
 Four large bath complexes as well as numerous private baths increased the city's water consumption: the Romans constructed an aqueduct fed by the Beirut River whose main source was 10 km from the city.
 The aqueduct crossed the river at Qanater Zbaydeh and the water finally reached Riad Al Solh Square; there, at the foot of the Serail Hill, it was stored in large cisterns.
 An intricate network of lead or clay pipes and channels distributed the water to the various pools of the Roman Baths.

 Roman Berytus was a city of nearly 50,000 inhabitants during the reign of Trajan and had a huge forum and necropolis.
 The Hippodrome of Berytus was the largest known in the Levant, while literary sources indicate there was a theatre.
 Scholars like Linda Hall write that the hippodrome was still working in the fifth century.

 The gods worshipped by the Berytians were not limited to a single pantheon from a single culture.
 There is evidence that indicates that gods of many cultures were all worshipped in their own pantheons.
 Berytus had a closer relationship with Poseidon, who was the chief god of the city.
 He was especially revered by the Berytian merchants, who would call themselves "Poseidonistes".
 Up until the third century CE, Poseidon was commonly depicted on coins minted in Berytus.
 On these coins, he was usually depicted in a similar fashion to the Phoenician god Baal Berit.
 Poseidon was not the only Graeco-Roman god to be given Phoenician qualities.
 An inscription written in Greek and Latin gives Jupiter the Phoenician epithet "Baal".